Woman dies with dementia at just 31 after early warning signs missed

 Gemma Illingworth was 28 when she was diagnosed with posterior cortical atrophy, a rare form of dementia

-The two siblings of a once healthy, independent woman who died from a rare form of dementia at just 31 have honoured her memory by competing at the London Marathon.
+The two siblings of a once healthy woman who died from a rare form of dementia at just 31 have honoured her memory by competing at the London Marathon.

 Gemma Illingworth, from Manchester, was diagnosed with posterior cortical atrophy (PCA) in 2021 at 28.